-While the appellation is fairly small there are a wide variety of micro climates within its borders – lending itself to a wide diversity of varietals.
-Certain parts of the appellation are better suited for warmer weather varietals while other parts are better for cooler weather varietals.
+While the appellation is fairly small there are a wide variety of micro climates within its borders – lending itself to a wide diversity of varieties.
+Certain parts of the appellation are better suited for warmer weather varieties while other parts are better for cooler weather varieties.

 Top producers from this appellation include: Monticello Vineyards, Robert Biale Vineyards, Trefethen,

 Oakville AVA was founded as an appellation in 1993 and is one of the Napa Valley’s premiere appellations – well-known for its Cabernet Sauvignon.
 When you examine Oakville closely you realize the diversity in microclimate and soils from the eastern side of the appellation to the western side.
 As the crow flies, this is approximately only 3.5km apart in length.
 5 of Napa’s cult wineries are either in or very close to the Oakville appellation.